-Visit Cradlepoint's SD-WAN webpage to learn more about SD-WAN's capabilities and how it can accommodate 5G technology.
+Visit Cradlepoint's SD-WAN technology webpage to learn more about SD-WAN's capabilities and how it can accommodate 5G technology.

 SD-WAN traffic steering

-Traffic steering is a huge piece of the SD-WAN puzzle.
+Traffic steering is a huge piece of the SD-WAN and 5G puzzle.
 This is the ability of a software-defined router to steer different sources of traffic to specific WAN links based on priority, use case, and the cloud-managed policies put into place by the IT team.
 The ultra-low latency of 5G networks and general improvements in broadband quality and capacity make cellular-optimized SD-WAN traffic steering highly valuable in enterprise networking.

 5G network slicing